laurasar/super-duper-potato/README.md

 # super-duper-potato

-#Testing platform for creation of AWS Web App.
+Testing platform for creation of AWS Web App.

-#    USAGE OF: AWS Amplify, Amazon API Gateway, AWS Lambda and DynamoDB as #well as AWS Identity and Access Management(IAM) for permissions.
+Usage of: AWS Amplify, Amazon API Gateway, AWS Lambda and DynamoDB as well as AWS Identity and Access Management(IAM) for permissions.